davidwesst/davidwesst.github.io/src/blog/fixing-twitch-embed-refuses-to-connect/index.md

 ---

-title: "Working around 'Refuses to Connect' Issues with IFrame Embedded Twitch Players"
+title: Working around 'Refuses to Connect' Issues with IFrame Embedded Twitch Players
-date: 2022-01-26T12:28:00-06:00
+date: 2022-01-26T18:28:00.000Z
 tags:
   - livestream
   - markdown
   - html
   - twitch
   - bug
-description: "With me doing more livecoding sessions on Twitch, I wanted to embed some clips into my blog posts and hit some weird issues.
-I managed to get it working and wanted to document the workaround so I don't forget it."
+description: With me doing more livecoding sessions on Twitch, I wanted to embed some clips into my blog posts and hit some weird issues.
+I managed to get it working and wanted to document the workaround so I don't forget it.
-social_image: "./twitch-player-refuse-to-connect.png"
+social_image: ./twitch-player-refuse-to-connect.png

 ---

 ## The First Problem